The Wapack Trail, NH/MA: a series of dayhikes

 Nothing will flush it out except time on the trails.

-All I had today was time for a couple of local miles.
+I had time today for a couple of local miles.
 Manchester’s Piscataquog rail trail came through for me.
 There were enough leaves left on the trees to serve as a canopy.
 The overcast sky suited me; bright sunlight would have left me with a slashing headache.

 Forty good minutes: enough time to escape agitation.
 Time to block out the noise, turn away from the news feeds, take lots of deep breaths, recall what’s important.